January 20, 2023

 Method

-Preheat the oven to 180°C /160° fan /gas mk 4.
-Butter and line the base of a 23 cm round springform cake tin.
+Preheat the oven to 180°C / 160° fan / gas mk 4.
+Butter and line the base of a 23cm springform cake tin.

-To make the topping, lightly whip the cream cheese until smooth and sift in the icing sugar.
-Beat together then add the cream and beat again until you get a spreadable consistency.
+Lightly whip the cream cheese until smooth and sift in the icing sugar.
+Beat together then add the cream.
+Beat again until you get a spreadable consistency.

-(Alternatively use a food processor, blitzing the icing sugar and cream cheese first to remove any lumps, then adding the cream.)
+Alternatively, use a food processor, blitzing the icing sugar first to remove any lumps, then adding the cream cheese and process again.
+Finally add the cream and process again.

-When the cake is completely cool, place it on your serving plate and swirl the topping over the top.
+When the cake is completely cool, remove from the tin, remove the paper and place it on your serving plate.
+Swirl the topping over.

 Cuts into 12-15 slices.